* Translated by AI

 Photo SBS

-SBS drama "My Royal Nemesis" (English title: My Royal Nemesis) reached No. 1 in the global non-English TV category on Netflix just four days after its release, drawing strong reactions from viewers worldwide.
+SBS drama 'My Royal Nemesis' (English title: My Royal Nemesis) reached No. 1 in the global non-English TV category on Netflix just four days after its release, drawing strong reactions from viewers worldwide.
 Based on viewership data from the 4th–10, the series recorded 3.9 million views, entered the top 10 in 84 countries, and claimed the No. 1 spot in 24 countries including South Korea, Singapore, Bolivia, Brazil, and Colombia.
 In the overall TV category, it rose to No. 2 globally.
-Ratings are also climbing sharply.
-Starting at 4.1% for the first episode, the series surged to 5.4% for the second and 6.9% for the third, setting a new record-high rating with each broadcast.
+Ratings are also climbing sharply, starting at 4.1% for the first episode and surging to 5.4% for the second.

-In particular, fans worldwide cheered, declaring that a successor to the 2021 tvN drama "Queen for Seven Days" had emerged.
+In particular, fans worldwide cheered, declaring that a successor to the 2021 tvN drama 'Queen for Seven Days' had emerged.
 The series shares similar settings with that popular time-slip romantic comedy, in which a modern person possesses the body of a Joseon king.
-TikTok comment sections were filled with reactions like "Feels like Queen for Seven Days Season 2" and "It's like combining Queen for Seven Days with Prince in the Castle."
-On Reddit, comments continued with "I was looking for a drama like Queen for Seven Days, and I finally found it" and "A romantic comedy where two villains are the protagonists—I'm completely hooked." @zzirangegirl commented, "It's funny that she time-traveled to the 21st century and became a Joseon meme, but I thought she was going to die when I saw her sighing after seeing her face."
+TikTok comment sections were filled with reactions like "Feels like Queen for Seven Days season 2" and "Looks like a mix of Queen for Seven Days and Prince in the Locked Room."
+On Reddit, comments continued: "I was looking for a Queen for Seven Days alternative, and I finally found it," and "A romantic comedy where two villains are the protagonists?
+I'm completely hooked." @zzirangegirl said, "It's funny that she time-traveled to the 21st century and became a Joseon meme, but I thought she died when I saw her sighing after seeing her face."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>